lagumen/terraform-vpc-jenkins/README.md

-# Terraform boiler template to create VPC across two separate AWS AZ's including and not limited to the carving of related subnets for private, public and database namespaces.
+# Terraform boiler template to create VPC across two AWS AZ's in us-east-1 region including but not limited to partitioning subnets for private, public and database namespaces.

 _Introducing a Terraform Boilerplate for Cross-Availability Zone VPC Creation:_